Delta-Gamez/Connect/README.md

 ## Deployment Notes:

-This section will quickly hilight the required files and variables needed to proceed
+This section will quickly highlight the required files and variables needed to proceed.

 ### Environment Variables
 - CLI_TOKEN: The discord bot token (can be found at discord.dev).